-This page is designed to help High School Counselors and Adminstrators find quick answers to typical questions their students ask.
+This page is designed to help High School Counselors and Administrators find quick answers to typical questions their students ask.
 On the left are links to student services on our campus.
 Below are links to the important pages you will need to help your students enroll at Napa Valley College.

 See the High School Students webpage for more information including the High School Student Checklist.